-Most people wouldn't consider prioritization a particularly fun process.
+Most people wouldn't consider prioritization an enjoyable process.

-When you prioritize you have to say no a lot and you usually end up saying no to new ideas, features or initiatives more often that you say yes.
+When you prioritize, you have to say no a lot, and you usually end up saying no to new ideas, features, or initiatives more often than you say yes.

-If you find yourself in the difficult position to prioritize when everything is a priority it get's even more difficult.
+If you find yourself in a difficult position to prioritize when everything is a priority, it can get even more difficult.

-The future ahead and the success of our projects are very uncertain so us finding a way to make decisions more data-based is the right way to go.
+The future ahead and the success of our projects are very uncertain, so finding a way to make decisions more data-based is the right way to go.

-Over the years, companies and people have developed various frameworks and models for prioritization and today I want to tell you a bit about one of our favorite, the Buy-a-Feature Method.
+Over the years, companies and people have developed various frameworks and models for prioritization.
+Today I want to tell you a bit about one of our favorites, the Buy-a-Feature Method.

-Buy-a-Feature is a simple prioritization framework that comes in the form of a game played with customers and stakeholders.
+Buy-a-Feature is a simple prioritization framework that comes in a game played with customers and stakeholders.
 It is used to identify the value of possible new features of your product.

-During the game session, participants are handed a fixed amount of play money or jelly beans that they can collaboratively spend on priced product ideas.
+During the game session, participants are handed a fixed amount of play money or jelly beans to collaboratively spend on priced product ideas.